ifMixup: Interpolating Graph Pair to Regularize Graph Classification: The Proposed Method

 By this lemma, we see that if the mixing coefficient $\lambda \neq 0.5$, from the mixed edge representation $\widetilde{e}$, we can always recover $e_A$ and $e_B$ (and hence $E_A$ and $E_B$) and their corresponding weights used for mixing.
 Note that if $\lambda$ is drawn from a continuous distribution over $(0, 1)$, the probability it takes value $0.5$ is zero.
-That is, the connectivity of original two graphs can be perfectly recovered from the mixed edge representation $\widetilde{e}$.
+That is, the connectivity of the original two graphs can be perfectly recovered from the mixed edge representation $\widetilde{e}$.
+In other words, from $\widetilde{G}$, \ifmixup$ $ can perfectly recover the topologies (edge connections) of $G_A$ and $G_B$.

-\begin{lem}[Node Feature Invertibility] Suppose that the node feature vectors for all instances in the task take values from a finite set $V\subset {\mathbb R}^d$ and that $V$ is linearly independent.
-Let $\widetilde{v}$ be cosntructed using Equation \ref{graphmixingNode}.
+\begin{lem}[\textbf{Node Feature Invertibility}] Suppose that the node feature vectors for all instances in the task take values from a finite set $V\subset {\mathbb R}^d$ and that $V$ is linearly independent.
+Let $\widetilde{v}$ be constructed using Equation \ref{graphmixingNode}.
 Let $V^*=V \cup \{{\bf 0}\}$, where ${\bf 0}$ denotes the zero vector in ${\mathbb R}^d$.
 Consider equation

-in which $n\times d$ matricess $v$ and $v'$ are unknowns with rows taking value in $V^*$.
-For any fixed $s\in (0, 1)$, there is exactly one solution of $(v, v')$ for this equation. \end{lem} Note: the proof of this lemma is in Section~\ref{proofnode1}.
+in which $n\times d$ matrices $v$ and $v'$ are unknowns with rows taking value in $V^*$.
+For any fixed $s\in (0, 1)$, there is exactly one solution of $(v, v')$ for this equation. \end{lem}

-The node feature invertibility in this lemma requires that the node feature vectors are linear independent.
-Note that if the feature dimension $d$ is larger than the size $|V|$ of $V$ and for each vector in $V$, its elements are drawn at random, then the linear independence property of $V$ is satisfied with high probability.
-Thus, if we have the modeling freedom in designing the dimension $d$ of the feature vectors (for example, in designing the embedding dimension), choosing a large $d$ will make the linear independence condition of $V$ satisfied.
-There are however cases in which feature vectors are given and $d<|V|$.
-In this case, we establish the following result which requires a much weaker condition.